-Sandro Tamburin of Old Possum Brewing joins Herlinda Heras and Harry Duke on today’s Brew Ha Ha.
+Sandro Tamburin, Old Possum Brewing Co. brewer, joins Herlinda Heras and Harry Duke on today’s Brew Ha Ha.

 Herlinda Heras was recently in Bologna, Milano and other parts of northern Italy to be a judge at the Italian national beer competition.
 She has brought some Peroni beer back, it is a popular lager.
 And since she was there at Easter, she brought back a “colomba pasquale” which is a kind of cake called an “Easter dove” which is a sweet egg bread similar to panettone (without the bits of candied fruit) shaped like a dove in flight.

 There were 2000 beers and 63 judges (75% of whom were Italian) at the Birra dell’Anno, the annual Italian national beer competition.
 On the first night, the Italians all brought something from their region.
 She tasted the best buffalo mozzarella, for example.
 The winners will be announced in Parma next week.

 Herlinda describes an IGA, Italian Grape Ale, made with must, which is grape juice.
 (The word comes from the Italian word il mosto, for the unfermented grape juice which is intended for wine.)
 Then Sandro describes a Stout brew he made in collaboration with King Kong Brewery in Sacramento.
 It is Cabernet + Stout + co-fermented in whiskey barrels.
 Sandro thinks it tastes closer to a glass of wine.
 Herlinda tells about bringing some Pliny the Younger bottles to Italy, and everyone was very eager to taste it.
 Sandro has also been the winemaker at D’Argenzio Winery since 2014.